 I certify I am the highest-ranking representative, official, or officer with binding authority over the above-referenced generation entity, I am authorized to execute and submit this Declaration and, based on my investigation and review, I attest to the accuracy and veracity of the information provided herein.

-Signature Signature
+Tell Bil

+Signature)

 Jeff Bishop Printed Name

 Chief Executive Officer Title

 Date 5 / 14 / 2023

+Notary Acknowledgement

+STATE OF New Jonk & COUNTY OF Renselace &

+COUNTY OF Rinsselace's

-Notary Acknowledgement STATE OF New York § COUNTY OF Reno select § Before me, the undersigned notary, on this day personally appeared whose name is subscribed to the foregoing Declaration and acknowledged to me s/he executed it for the purposes therein expressed.
+Before me, the undersigned notary, on this day personally appeared bulker,

+known to me (or proven to me) to be the person whose name is subscribed to the foregoing Declaration and acknowledged to me s/he executed it for the purposes therein expressed.

+0.

 Given under my hand and seal this

 Notary Public in and for the State of New York.

+A set of the set of th

-Notary Signature STATE OF NEW YORK
+Many Frederick [Notary Signature] STATE OF NEW YORK

+OF NEW YORK

+NOTARY PUBLIC Questod in Russeler Carry S

+OTFR6400256

+Outsoin Russelle Corp.
+Of FR6400256 OF EXPIRES AND

+est (FdBhen.
-KEY CAPTURE Department: Operations

-ENERGY Policy Subject: Hot Weather Operations

-Date: 09/25/2023 Review Period: Annually
+₹ KE Y CAPTURE Department: Operations Policy Subject: Hot Weather Operations Date: 09/25/2023 Review Period: Annually